 This post analyzes the self-proclaimed power of Iran’s Guardian Council to strike down previously approved laws due to claims of inconsistency with sharīʿa.
 In order to contextualize this problem, I analyze a recent opinion of the Guardian Council that nullified the results of recent elections, on grounds that a law legalizing membership of religious minorities in City Councils was contrary to sharīʿa.

 In another post, I described an excessive focus in Iran with ensuring that every law or judicial decision is consistent with sharīʿa, even after a law enters into force or a decision becomes final.
-I argued that this focus jeopardizes rule-of-law-values of stability and finality in Iran’s legal system.
+I argued that this focus jeopardizes rule-of-law values of stability and finality in Iran’s legal system.

-In this post, I focus on the self-proclaimed power of the Guardian Council to strike down previously approved laws due to claims of inconsistency with sharīʿa.
+In this Note, I focus on the self-proclaimed power of the Guardian Council to strike down previously approved laws due to claims of inconsistency with sharīʿa.
 To contextualize this problem, I analyze a recent opinion issued by the Guardian Council declaring invalid the membership of religious minorities in City Councils.
-Resulting in the removal of a Zoroastrian member of the City Council of Yazd, this decision very quickly transformed to a constitutional crisis.
+Resulting in the removal of a Zoroastrian member of the City Council of Yazd, this decision very quickly transformed into a constitutional crisis.
 I will assess the potential effects of that crisis on debates about the Guardian Council’s power to invalidate previously approved laws and will evaluate the feasibility of potential remedies.

-On April 15, 2017 Ayatollah Ahmad Jannati, Secretary of the Guardian Council, released a statement declaring that Note 2 of Article 26 of the Law on the Formation, Duties, and Election of National Islamic Councils 1996 is against sharīʿa and thus invalid.
+On April 15, 2017 Ayatollah Ahmad Jannati, Secretary of the Guardian Council, released a statement declaring that Note 2 of Article 26 of the Law on the Formation, Duties, and Election of National Islamic Councils 1996 was against sharīʿa and thus invalid.
 Article 26 lays out the qualifications for candidates running for Islamic City Councils across the country.
 According to this Article, candidates must be Iranian citizens, at least twenty-five years of age, residents of the city or district in which they run for at least one year, believe in and demonstrate their commitment to Islam and wilāyat al-faqīh (the guardianship of the jurist), uphold the Constitution, and be literate.
 The Guardian Council took aim at Note 2 of this article, which stated religious minorities must “believe and demonstrate their commitment to their own religion” instead of Islam.
 The opinion, which was released right before the elections for Islamic City Councils across the country, concluded that this article was against sharīʿa.

 The Guardian Council drew on two sources to declare this law invalid.
 First, the Guardian Council invoked Article 4 of the Constitution, which states: “All civic, penal, financial, economic, administrative, cultural, military, political, and other laws and regulations must be based on Islamic criteria.
 This principle governs all the articles of the constitution, and other laws and regulations.
 The determination of such compatibility is left to the fuqahā of the Guardian Council.”
 Second, the Guardian Council also invoked Articles 19 and 21 of its own Bylaws which—based on a specific interpretation of Article 4 of the Constitution—gives unlimited power to the fuqahāʾ (Muslim jurists) of the Guardian Council to invalidate laws beyond the ten-day limit for any situation that concerns questions of sharīʿa.

 With this interpretation, the Guardian Council essentially disregarded Article 94 of the Constitution.
-But in later interview defending the Guardian Council’s position against criticisms, one Council member invoked Article 201 Note 2 of Parliament’s Bylaws to corroborate the claim that the Guardian Council is bound by the ten-day limit provided in Article 94 of the Constitution to review the legislation except in sharīʿacompatibility questions.
+But in a later interview defending the Guardian Council’s position against criticisms, one Council member invoked Article 201, Note 2 of Parliament’s Bylaws to corroborate the claim that the Guardian Council is bound by the ten-day limit provided in Article 94 of the Constitution to review the legislation except in sharīʿa compatibility questions.
 Moreover, the Secretary of the Guardian Council argued that, because the Guardian Council does not have supervisory authority over the decisions of the City Councils (unlike legislative acts), religious minorities could not represent Muslims where the majority of residents are Muslims.

 The decision was not well justified.
 The only justification for this decision was a quick reference to an opinion by Ayatollah Khomeini, the founder of the Islamic Republic, asking candidates of the City Councils to be adherents to Islam.
-Although the Guardian Council’s opinion does not cite the sharīʿa principle in this case, it is clear that the Council was referring to nafy-i sabil precept, which rejects domination over Muslims by non-Muslims.
+Although the Guardian Council’s opinion does not cite the sharīʿa principle in this case, it is clear that the Council was referring to the nafy-i sabīl precept, which rejects domination over Muslims by non-Muslims.

 Unlike national elections wherein the Guardian Council rigorously vets the candidates, for Islamic City Council elections it is Parliament that has the authority to investigate and approve qualified candidates.
 Interestingly, at the time the Guardian Council opinion was released, the Speaker of Parliament refused to enforce the Council’s decision and vaguely directed the officials to “follow the law” on the matter.
 As a result, a number of religious minorities participated in the elections nationwide.
 Among them a Zoroastrian candidate, Sepanta Niknam, won a seat in on the Islamic City Council of Yazd—home to many Zoroastrians and their historical and religious sites.